 As of this date, there is no clear cause to why some people get AD.
 In the research I presented above, there are clear links between Alzheimer’s disease (AD) and mold/fungus.
 Many of the symptoms in both diseases are very similar such as memory and behavioral issues, along with brain inflammation.
 In addition to this research, I also have my own personal testimony and the testimony of many other people who suffer from a mold illness that have many of the same problems as the people do that suffer from AD.

-Not only are the symptoms very similar, new studies have found actual mold on the brains of people who died from AD.
-In these studies, there wasn’t just a few people who had mold on their brains, ALL the people they tested had mold.
-After all, mold is essentially a microscopic parasite that feeds and lives off its host.
+Not only are the symptoms very similar, but new studies have also found actual mold on the brains of people who died from AD.
+In these studies, there weren’t just a few people who had mold on their brains, ALL the people they tested had mold.
+After all, molds essentially a microscopic parasite that feeds and lives off its host.
 Just like mold takes over a building as it eats drywall and wood, it does the same to us.
 That would include our bodies and brains.

 Just think how many of these millions of people who suffer and die from AD had lived and/or worked much of their lives in toxic moldy homes that eventually infected them with mold.
 A fungal infection that slowly fed on their bodies and brains until they eventually were completely taken over by the mold demons of death.

 - Mold inhalation, brain inflammation, and behavioral dysfunction